 - Theological alignment with The Alliance

 - Demonstrated flexibility and grace in all aspects of life

 - Vibrant spiritual life with consistent practice of spiritual disciplines

 - Ability to learn and recover from failure

 Timeline for Deployment:

-Summer 2021: Once appointed and fundraising and other qualifications are met, the appointee is required to attend a cross-cultural and language acquisition program and Pre-Field Orientation prior to deploying.
+Summer/fall of 2024.
+Following appointment, and once fundraising goals and other qualifications are met, the appointee is required to attend a cross-cultural and language-acquisition program and pre-field orientation prior to deploying.

-Kosovo is a country of 1.8 million people rich in history.
+Kosovo is a country of 1.8 million people, rich in history.
 Albanians are extremely welcoming and easy to develop relationships with.
 Kosovo maintains freedom of religion, yet less than 0.1 percent of the population is evangelical Christian.

 Currently, this team is involved in business development, occupational therapy, mental health counseling, evangelism, teaching EFL, and more.

 World Factbook – Kosovo